-Recently hubby and I met with another specialist (I don’t keep track of the number of docs anymore) to consult about an upcoming medical procedure I will soon be having (no worries, minor surgery).
+Recently Dear Hubby and I met with another specialist (I don’t keep track of the number of docs anymore) to consult about an upcoming medical procedure I will soon be having (no worries, minor surgery).
 Is this yet another procedure to add to my personal domino effect lineup?
 There’s no proof, but probably.

 But this post isn’t about any procedure or any particular domino…

 No, this post is about gratitude and silence.
 So, first I’d like to ask you the following question:

 Have you ever felt as if you’re supposed to keep quiet and just be grateful for being alive?

 After the above mentioned consult, Dear Hubby and I left and went about our business as usual.
 Then one evening a few weeks later, Dear Hubby brought to my attention something that latest specialist had said that he’d since been thinking about.
 That something said went along the lines of: Yes, cancer treatment is harsh.
 Yes, the long term side effects are tough too, as are the side effects of AIs, but you’re alive.

 The discussion between Dear Hubby and I came about because of a certain message inside a Chinese fortune cookie that said:

 I found it interesting that Dear Hubby had been silently pondering over that doctor’s recent remarks.

 I had not said anything about those seemingly innocent words because sometimes I fear I am too touchy about such matters.
 I’m sort of a word freak, I suppose.

 Anyway, Dear Hubby went on to say that HE felt that comment was a bit patronizing and even condescending.
 It seemed to suggest to him that I/we should just keep quiet about my lingering side effects from past and present treatment and instead focus on being grateful that I’m still here.